VIS-SIG/Wonderful-Wednesdays/data/2020/2020-08-12/README.md

 # Adverse event example data set

-Example dataset is based on a clinical trial of an active treatment for eczema compared to placebo in adolescents that are unresponsive to standard care.
+The [adverse example dataset](https://github.com/VIS-SIG/Wonderful-Wednesdays/blob/master/data/2020/2020-08-12/2020-08-12_ae_example_dataset.csv) is based on a clinical trial of an active treatment for eczema compared to placebo in adolescents that are unresponsive to standard care.

 The primary outcome was a continuous outcome that measured the extent and severity of eczema at 6 months.